hrbosker/hrbosker.github.io/content/research/research.md

 The kinds of behavioral experiments we run include (i) playing participants artificially manipulated videos with a speech categorization task (what's this word?); (ii) speech-in-noise intelligibility experiments (type out the sentence); and (iii) various psycholinguistic paradigms such as repetition priming (e.g., lexical decision).
 We use eye-tracking to study the time-course of speech processing on a millisecond timescale (e.g., visual world paradigm).
 We also apply neuroimaging techniques (EEG, MEG, tACS) to uncover the neurobiological mechanisms involved in the temporal decoding of speech.

+At present, the SPEAC lab is funded by an ERC Starting Grant (HearingHands; 101040276).
+This grant was awarded to Hans Rutger Bosker in 2021 and runs from September 2022 to September 2027.

 ## Wanna know more?

 [Check out some of our demos](/demos/), showcasing the kinds of experiments we run...